 AssetRegistryModule.Get().GetAssetsByClass(classPath, AssetData, true);

 Because we prepared for mod support, our content is very asset centric.
-The BuildMenuEntry asset contains the data of whether it should be shown in the build menu, under what categories, and with what sort priority.
+The BuildMenuEntry asset contains the data about whether it should be shown in the build menu, under what categories, and with what sort priority.
 There is no array or datatable that lists all the buildings we want to see in the build menu.
-This way, a modder could (potentially) create a BuildMenuEntry, add it to the game, and it shows up automatically.
-But… we have yet to test this.
-We imagined it would work in tandem with Additional Non-Asset Directories To Copy, in such a way that players could add uncooked assets.
+This way, even a modder could create a BuildMenuEntry, add it to the game, and it shows up automatically (see this talk by Matt Stafford from mod.io to see how that would work).

-Our demo actually contains the same BuildMenuEntries as the base game, since we want the player to be able to see the content they are missing out on.
-The difference is that some buildings are never unlocked through gameplay, and we excluded the building actors those BuildMenuEntries represent with a NeverCook rule.
+Our demo actually contains the same BuildMenuEntries as the base game, since we do want all buildings to be shown in the build menu.
+The difference is that some buildings are never unlocked through gameplay, and we excluded the actors of those building with a NeverCook rule to prevent piracy.

 We have a CICD setup that builds our code and uploads it to Steam, with a separate Git branch for the demo.
-Before it packages the demo build, it injects some text into the DefaultGame.ini (trimmed for readability).
+Before it packages the demo build, it injects some text into the DefaultGame.ini similar to this:

 bIsDemoBuild=true